Detroit Employment Discrimination Lawyers

 Discrimination in the workplace violates your civil rights.
 Whether it is gender discrimination, race discrimination, or some other bias or prejudice, workplace discrimination is prohibited by state and federal law.

-Employment discrimination claims are often the most difficult, factually complex, and emotionally charged cases, but that doesn’t dissuade our skilled employment attorneys.
-If you’ve been the victim of discrimination on the job or are being accused of discrimination in your workplace, give us a call – we’re ready to step up to the plate and fight on your behalf.
+Employment discrimination claims are often the most difficult, factually complex, and emotionally charged cases, but that does not dissuade our skilled employment attorneys.
+If you have been the victim of discrimination on the job or are being accused of discrimination in your workplace, call Sommers Schwartz – we are ready to step up to the plate and fight on your behalf.

 Different Types of Workplace Discrimination

-By law, an employer may not terminate an employee’s job based on any the following factors:
+By law, an employer may not take an “adverse action” against an employee or potential employee based on any of the following factors: